cortex-js/cortex-js.github.io/kb-compute-engine.md

 // ➔ ["Set", 12, 15, 17]
 ```

-The elements in a set are not ordered, so the order of the elements in the set may not be the same as the order in which they were added.
-When enumerating a set, the elements are returned in an arbitrary order,
+The elements in a set are not ordered.
+When enumerating a set, the elements are
-and two successive enumerations may return the elements in a different order.
+returned in an arbitrary order, and two successive enumerations may return the
+elements in a different order.

 The elements in a set are counted in constant time.